 Network resources are the fundamental infrastructure connecting you to a world of information.
 High speed networks carry data rapidly across campus and connect UAB to institutions across a leading-edge national infrastructure.
 Dedicated network resources support transparent access to computational and collaboration resources whether they are on campus or across the nation.

-UAB IT provides a wireless network in support of the academic, research, and administrative work of the UAB community.
-This wireless network serves classrooms, common areas, green spaces, and many other popular areas around campus.
+UAB IT provides a WiFi network in support of the academic, research, and administrative work of the UAB community.
+This WiFi network serves classrooms, common areas, green spaces, and many other popular areas around campus.

-To use this network, you must have a computer with a wireless network adapter.
-Three wireless networks are available:
+To use this network, you must have a computer with a WiFi network adapter.
+Two WiFi networks will be available as of July 31, 2014:

 Issues with WiFi